dmgonzalez8/OMR/README.md

 [Prof. Mustafa Hajij](https://www.mustafahajij.com/)

 ## Acknowledgements
-We extend our gratitude to the creators of the DeepScores dataset for their comprehensive collection of musical symbols and annotations.
+We extend our gratitude to the creators of the DeepScoresV2 dataset for their comprehensive collection of musical symbols and annotations.